slamice/tech-support/Chapter 3 - Types of Support/intro.md

 h3.
 Long term

+h3.
+Process change...

+Or even get rid of it!

 h4.
-Feature change

-h4.
 Automate Support / Analysis

 As tempting as this sounds to be the catch all solution, this isn't always the best option.

-h4.
-Process change...

-Or even get rid of it!

 refer to Joel Spolsky